kapkuber/Sierpinski/README.md

 The Sierpinski triangle generation is based on a recursive algorithm.
 At each level of recursion, a triangle is divided into three smaller triangles by connecting the midpoints of its sides.
 The algorithm continues recursively until the desired order is reached.

-## Contributing

-If you would like to contribute to this project, feel free to submit pull requests, report issues, or suggest improvements.
-Please follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) when contributing.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.